HaolinLiu97/HaolinLiu97.github.io/_pages/about.md

 I will graduate in July 2024, and I am open to job opportunity.

 ## News
-1. Our latest work LASA is now released!
+Our latest work LASA is now released! <br>
-2. MVImgNet got accepted by CVPR 2023.
+MVImgNet got accepted by CVPR 2023. <br>
-3. InstPIFu got accepted by ECCV 2022.
+InstPIFu got accepted by ECCV 2022. <br>
-4. Refer-it-in-RGBD got accepted by CVPR 2021.
+Refer-it-in-RGBD got accepted by CVPR 2021. <br>
-5. JAFPro got accepted by ACM MM 2020.
+JAFPro got accepted by ACM MM 2020. <br>